bihealth/metaquac/README.md

 documented report.
 The data for this can be taken directly from Biocrates IDQ software.
 There are instructions below on how to do this.

-To create the report execute the function `metaquac::create_qc_report` in R, including the relevant parameters below.
+To create the report, execute the function `metaquac::create_qc_report` in R, including the relevant parameters below.
 An example piece of code and full description of all parameters is provided further down.